hms-dbmi/PICSURE-Shiny-variable-browser/README.md

 # PICSURE Variable browser

-A simple Shiny App to ease browsing available variables and retrieve variable names from an HPDS hosted database.
+This `ShinyApp` is a proof of concept to allow users for easily browsing and searching variable names within the [PIC-SURE BDC UI](https://picsure.biodatacatalyst.nhlbi.nih.gov).
+Additional benefits of the `ShinyApp` are the searching capabilities and dynamic filtering features.

 ## Libraries

-Currently, the Shiny app is mainly based on the [DT library](https://rstudio.github.io/DT/ )
+Currently, the `ShinyApp` is mainly based on the [DT library](https://rstudio.github.io/DT/ )

 Useful ressources: